gvroom/snippets/README.md

 Source Code
 -----------

+**questrade_api.php**

+PHP based functions using CURL to make API requests using either GET or POST functionality.
+Created for use against the Questrade API but reworkable for any similar back end.
+Improvements in character encoding required before non-personal usage.

 **asyncTCP.php**

 Demonstration class showing how to send a message to a remote server asyncronously.
 This allows other requests to be sent while waiting for the remote server to respond.
 As demonstrated the initial socket connection itself is not made asynchronously.